swgee/swgee.github.io/_posts/2024-12-23-pwspraying.md

     test_login.teardown_method()
 {% endhighlight %}

 To save the result, we can parse the HTML after the login attempt is made, which would be different for each target site.
-A simpler yet less storage-efficient method is take a screenshot of the webdriver after the login attempt is made.
+A simpler yet less storage-efficient method is to take a screenshot of the webdriver after the login attempt is made.

 {% highlight python %}
 def test_login(self, username, password):